This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 While most people expect all potato flowers to bloom, it doesn’t happen in all potato plants.
 However, this doesn’t mean you will see any effects on the tubers forming on the potato plants.
 In cases where there are warmer climates or hot seasons, the potato flowers will most likely last for only a few days.
 This means the flowers will fall off before they even start to bloom and allow for pollination.

 The flowers have no direct influence on the tubers forming underground, so there won’t be any effect if they fall off or never show up on the potato plant.
 Potato plants will still produce the expected large and healthy tubers if the plant fails to flower.
-However, if your potato plants fail to bloom, it may be tricky to tell when it’s time to harvest your tubers.
+However, if your potato plants fail to bloom, it may be tricky to tell when to harvest your tubers.

 Some gardeners prefer waiting until the potato flowers fade to dig up the potatoes.
 If the plants don’t flower, watch for the foliage in the plants to dry, fall over, or wither.
 This is a good sign that you can start harvesting your crop.

 Alternatively, I prefer to wait until the potato plant dies, then harvest mature potatoes within two to three weeks.
-When the leaves turn yellow, and the plant begins to dry up, these are indicators of a dead potato plant.
-Also, waiting until this point gives the tubers as much time as possible to get bigger and healthier.
+When the leaves turn yellow, and the plant begins to dry up, these are indicators of a dead potato plant—also, waiting until this point gives the tubers as much time as possible to get bigger and healthier.
 On the other hand, some gardeners prefer to harvest potatoes when the plant is still green with yellow tops.

-This is because pulling out the plant and tubers from the ground is much easier.
+Pulling the plant and tubers from the ground is much easier.

 Typically, potato flower bloom happens in cool and wet weather, mostly in early summer.
 As a result, depending on your growing zone, you may experience more potato plants flowering than in areas with warmer climates.
 People living in warmer zones from ten through twelve have significantly lower chances of potato flowers sticking around for a long.